6 Benefits of Using Pictures On Your Blog

 Let’s face it; some points are simply more easily displayed or communicated visually than in written text.
 Instead of working too hard to explain something in a long, drawn-out written manner, take advantage of the simplicity and the power that blog images have to offer.
 Don’t be so married to one mode of communication that you ignore others and forget the goal.

 Every communication medium has different strengths.
 For example, consider television and radio.
-Even after multiple decades, TV has certainly not done away with scripts and words, but it has definitely leveraged its inherent visual nature to enhance its ability to communicate.
+Even after multiple decades, TV has certainly not done away with scripts and words, but it has definitely leveraged its inherently visual nature to enhance its ability to communicate.

 The concept of moving a reader along is important and can help guide your selection of images.
 Choose blog pictures that may make it not just easier but also faster for someone to “get it.”